skip to content

 At Cambridge the Herchel Smith Research Studentships provide:

-Successful applicants may have the opportunity to apply to undertake a two to three month research project at Harvard University as part of their studies.
+Successful applicants may have the opportunity to apply to undertake a one- or two-month research project at Harvard University as part of their studies.

 How to apply?